Naveen-Baburaj/AI-Enhanced-Websites-with-LLM-APIs/README.md

-# AI-Enhanced Websites with LLM APIs
+# AI-Enhanced Bubble.io website with LLM APIs

 Leveraging **LLM APIs** is an effective way to transform standard websites into interactive, AI-driven platforms.
 In this project, we demonstrate how LLM APIs can be seamlessly utilised to create powerful features like a chatbot and a sentiment analysis system, adding intelligence and engagement to the website with ease.